 There was plenty of water in the village.
 Streams were everywhere with waterfalls leading into the main river which was about thirty feet wide and so cold my feet were numb in about thirty seconds.
 Our first friend was Vassilis

 ran a small gift shop in Gavros selling jars full of plastic fruit in water.
 They also had real fruit preserved and a lot of different home made alcoholic drinks like tsipuro, flavored with local fruits.
-We had several glasses of tsipuro and then bought a bottle before walking down the street to the Spiti Tou Psara, famous for its fresh trout.
+We had several glasses of tsipuro and then bought a bottle before walking down the street to the Spiti Tou Psara, a taverna that is famous for its fresh trout.
 Andrea had the trout and I had paidakia along with home made spanakopita, tiropita and delicious home made fried

 eating there on the balcony that overlooked the river.
-Inside, Maria, our waitress was preparing several whole lambs for a baptism that was being held in the village the following day, while the owner Efthimios and his pals were talking over drinks at a table indoors.
+Inside, Maria, our waitress was preparing several whole lambs for a baptism that was being held in the village the following day, while the owner, Efthimios, and his pals were talking over drinks at a table indoors.
 It was the first time this summer where we considered eating indoors because outside it was actually chilly.
 Just beyond the restaurant is an old trout farm that has closed down.
 Anyone who has ever wanted to own a trout farm should come up here

 and check it out.
 There is not much to do in Gavros once dinner is over.
 The whole main street is about fifty meters long so after dinner we went back to our room and went to sleep.

 The next day we drove down the valley alongside the river to the Proussou Monastery in a spectacular location on the road to Agrinion.
-Rocks were scattered along the way and you can see that they are piled on the side of the road
+Rocks were scattered along the way and you can see that they are piled on

 as if every so often a snowplow has to come and clear them.
 The chances of being hit by one is slim but you sort of have to be on the alert anyway because though it is unlikely one would be covered in a landslide, being smacked by an individual rock was not out of the question.
-Halfway to the monastery where two rivers meet is a center for white water rafting, though the rivers were not deep enough for that in the summer.
+Halfway to the monastery, where the Krikeliotis and the Karpensisiotis rivers meet by the Megdovas Bridge, is a center for white water rafting, though the rivers were not deep enough for that in the summer.
 Its probably

 We drove back to Gavros where two old guys were making kokoretsi and roast lamb in one of the shops.
 I asked them if they were doing it for the baptism.
 "No, we do this every Saturday" they told me.
 So if you like roast lamb and

 kokoretsi go to Gavros on Saturday.

-We drove up to Micro Horio which was across the river valley from Megalo Horio.
+Afterwards we drove up to Micro Horio which was across the river valley from Megalo Horio.
 It was a settlement of modern looking houses, some made of wood.
 They use a lot of wood up here.
 Wood is to Evritainia as rocks are to the Cyclades.
 We crossed the bridge and went back up to Megalo Horio and had a coffee in the shaded main square and then walked one of the paths through the woods over a small wooden bridge that crossed another stream.
-The people who sell bottled water must hate
+The people who sell bottled

 this area.
 With fresh spring water pouring out of the mountain, the waiter in the cafe would fill our water glasses from the fountain in the square.